isgil/ComPARES/README.md

 Here the user can define the number of TOPs that the application will generate for each test.

 ## Authors and acknowledgment
-Isidoro Gil Leiva as creator
-David López Martínez as developer

 Application create date: 2024

+Authors:
+- Isidoro Gil Leiva as creator
+- David López Martínez as developer

 ## Contributing